NetaZuckerman/covid19/README.md

 * input_reverse `<sample_R2.fastq.gz>`: sample name

 **Optional fields**:
-Do not remove unwanted fields, just leave them empty and they will be ignored.
+Do not remove unwanted fields, just leave them empty and it will be ignored.
 * -phred`[33 | 64]` -  -phred33 or -phred64 specifies the base quality encoding.
 If no quality encoding is specified,
 it will be determined automatically
 * threads<int>: indicates the number of threads to use, which improves performance on multi-core